 Can I really work whatever hours I want?

 If you mean “can I work just few hours and still earn a lot of money” then the answer is definitely no. And it’s a double-no if you think you’ll survive if you try working short hours right from the start.
-Those adverts are dangerously misleading when they suggest that this is possible.
+Those adverts are dangerously misleading when they suggest that this is possible, because it always comes back to the number of hours you work if you need a sensible income.

-More realistically – but only slightly – you could fit 30 hours of lessons into five days if you work evenings.
-My favourite days (and weeks) are when I have three 2-hour lessons each day (seven days a week in my case) – each starting at approximately 10am, 2pm, and 6pm – but that doesn’t happen often these days.
-However, if you don’t work evenings, the only way you’d ever manage to fit in 30 hours of lessons is if you started very early, rushed between lessons, and were happy to take your pupils into morning and evening rush hour.
+You could fit 30 hours of lessons into five days if you work evenings.
+My favourite days (and weeks) are when I have three 2-hour lessons each day (seven days a week in my case) – each starting at approximately 10am, 2pm, and 6pm – but that doesn’t happen often these days, with more pupils wanting one-hour lessons.
+However, if you don’t work evenings, the only way you’d ever manage to fit in 30 hours of lessons into a 5-day week is if you started very early, rushed between lessons, were happy to take your pupils into morning and evening rush hour, and nothing held you up.
 You’d have to pray hard that the traffic didn’t make you late for your appointments, and that no one cancelled and messed up your rota.
-Even with only half an hour between lessons, six hours would run from 8am until about 3pm (or 9am until 4pm, and so on).
+Even with only half an hour between lessons, six hours would run from 8am until about 3pm (or 9am until 4pm).
 It amazes me when I see instructors saying they only leave 15 minutes between sessions – the only way that could work reliably is if all their pupils lived in adjacent houses on the same street!
+And either the lesson debriefs must be very impersonal and rushed, or the pupil isn’t actually driving for anything like the duration of the lesson.

 If it still looks do-able to you when written down, believe me when I say that regimenting your lesson slots like that – especially if you’re new and desperate for work – is suicidal.
 The vast majority of pupils want lessons at times to suit them – and so they should, since they are paying you for a service.
 Beginners definitely don’t want to be driving around during rush hour, nor do they want you doing it for them as you wend your way somewhere that you think is quiet enough for them to get behind the wheel (no doubt you’ll be charging them, even though you are driving).
 Even if you did find a handful of pupils who could play your game, you won’t easily find others who can once the first lot are gone.
 Road works are a nightmare and can turn a 10 minute journey into a 40 minute one with ease (and that applies to travelling between lessons as well as the actual lesson itself).
-They have the habit of appearing with little obvious warning, and persisting for months or even years at a time.
-And God help you if there’s an accident and road closures.
-I guarantee that you will get one or two chances at best with most pupils, but if you insist on taking on the road works because of your restrictive rota and end up arriving late they will go elsewhere, and they will not recommend you to anyone else if they do.
+They have the habit of appearing with little obvious warning, and persisting for months or even years at a time (gas main replacement has been on a rolling plan for at least 5 years up this way).
+And God help you if there’s an accident and road closures, if there’s a water main burst (almost a weekly occurrence with Severn Trent), or if the level crossing barrier gets stuck (several times a year at Basford and Colwick in Nottingham).
+I guarantee that you will get one or two chances at best with most pupils, but if you insist on taking on the road works because of your restrictive rota and end up arriving late, and then dump them quickly to get to your next lesson at the end, they will go elsewhere, and they will not recommend you to anyone else if they do.
 I pick up quite a few who cite turning up late as a reason for switching away from their previous instructor.

-I have one pupil at the moment who sometimes does 6.30pm with drop-off either at home or the University library, sometimes 9.15am with drop-off at school, sometimes 2.45pm with pick-up from school and drop-off either at home or school depending on what she’s up to.
-She doesn’t know weeks in advance, and I simply modify the lesson on the day.
-Another does regular 11am lessons mainly on Fridays with pick-up and drop-off at work.
-Another does 2.15pm from school on a Monday, 4pm from school on a Friday, or weekend daytime only if she isn’t going anywhere and those other slots aren’t available.
-A recent new pupil has a weird rolling shift pattern which means he starts later and later in the day each week, so his lessons move accordingly.
-Another has a shift pattern where he works for 7 days then gets three days off, but the at-work period is shift-based and includes nights – so we have to plan lessons around him getting some sleep either before or after his shifts.
-Another always does 5.15pm from work, unless it’s a weekend lesson and he isn’t traveling home to see his parents.
-Yet another is also shift-based (a week of “earlies” and a week of “lates”) and we have to fit his lessons in around that.
-Several can only do weekends – one, only Sunday mornings and another, only Saturday morning or Saturday evening.
-At the moment, nearly all the younger ones are restricted by exams, and that will be worse come April-June.
-The majority are flexible, of course, but only to the extent that they will do any time when they’re free and I’ve got space in my diary.
+Back in 2017, when I last updated this, I had one pupil who sometimes did 6.30pm with drop-off either at home or the University library, sometimes 9.15am with drop-off at school, sometimes 2.45pm with pick-up from school and drop-off either at home or school depending on what she was up to.
+She didn’t know weeks in advance, and I simply modified the lesson on the day.
+Another did regular 11am lessons mainly on Fridays with pick-up and drop-off at work.
+Another did 2.15pm from school on a Monday, 4pm from school on a Friday, or weekend daytime only if she wasn’t going anywhere and those other slots weren’t available.
+Another had a weird rolling shift pattern which meant he started later and later in the day each week, so his lessons moved accordingly.
+Another had a shift pattern where he worked for 7 days then got three days off, but the at-work period was shift-based and included nights – so we had to plan lessons around him getting some sleep either before or after his shifts.
+Another always did 5.15pm from work, unless it was a weekend lesson and he wasn’t traveling home to see his parents.
+Yet another was also shift-based (a week of “earlies” and a week of “lates”) and we had to fit his lessons in around that.
+Several could only do weekends – one, only Sunday mornings and another, only Saturday morning or Saturday evening.
+Nearly all the younger ones are restricted by exams at various points during the year, and that is worse come spring.
+Anyone who works for McDonalds is likely to be on zero hours, and will get screwed regularly by being called in at short notice.
+The majority of pupils are flexible, of course, but only to the extent that they will do any time when they’re free and I’ve got space in my diary.
 Weekends and evenings are most popular – but they are limited in number.
 My point is that you may as well plan on winning the lottery if you expect to be able to fit these kinds of people into a rigid schedule just to suit you.
 If I insisted on rigid lesson times with any of these I would lose most of them.

 Then there are lesson durations.
 Although I push pupils towards 2 hour lessons (partly my preference, partly because they are better value for most pupils), many these days cannot do them for a variety of reasons.
 One is money, and if they can only afford 1 hour a week it is not for me to question that.
-What I do do when we get nearer to their test is ask them to skip a week here and there and combine two 1 hour lessons into a single 2 hour one so we can travel further and take in road features we might not be able to get to in a single hour.
-Another valid reason why they sometimes can’t do 2 hours is down to their ability – some people just cannot concentrate for that long.
-This seems to be a bigger problem now than it used to be, and is especially true for absolute beginners who find driving a difficult concept to grasp.
-Another valid reason for not doing 2 hour lessons is time – some pupils (usually students) just don’t have time for more than one hour and the lessons suffer if they try.
-This is more significant near exam time, when they want to keep driving but have a lot of course work to do, too.
+What I do when we get nearer to their test is ask them to skip a week here and there and combine two 1 hour lessons into a single 2 hour one so we can travel further and take in road features we might not be able to get to in a single hour.
+Another valid reason why they sometimes can’t do 2 hours is down to their ability – some people just cannot concentrate for that long, and this seems to be a bigger problem now than it used to be (especially for those who find driving a difficult concept to grasp).
+Another valid reason for not doing 2 hour lessons is simply time – students just don’t have time for more than one hour with all their course work, and the lessons suffer if they try.
+This is more significant near exam time, when they want to keep driving but have a lot of work to submit.
 And some want 1½ hour lessons to try and work around one or more of those problems.
 Forcing them to do something I want, but that they don’t (or can’t), is not going to do me any favours.

 The bottom line is that as long as you are prepared to turn money away you can work as few hours as you like.